About the Program

 Transcript requests: After a dual credit course is completed, a graduating high school student planning to attend a college or university other than Wayne State College may request an official transcript to be sent from WSC.

 Students will pay a low flat rate of $49 per credit hour.
-Only a one-time matriculation fee of $15 is required beyond this.
+Only a one-time matriculation/processing fee of $15 is required beyond this.
 A scholarship is available for low-income students through the Coordinating Commission for Post-secondary Education.

 The Access College Early (ACE) Scholarship is offered through Nebraska’s Coordinating Commission for Postsecondary Education (CCPE) and is available for dual credit students.
 To be eligible for the ACE scholarship, students must qualify for one of the federal benefit programs: